MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/postgresql.md

 | | |
 |--|--|
-| [Node.js code snippets using PostgreSQL](https://www.npmjs.com/package/pg) | Learn how to create a pool, execute a query, obtain an exclusive client, and more.
+| [JavaScript code snippets using PostgreSQL](https://www.npmjs.com/package/pg) | Learn how to create a pool, execute a query, obtain an exclusive client, and more.

-Explore more [sample Node.js code](https://azure.microsoft.com/resources/samples/?platform=nodejs) you can use in your apps.
+Explore more [sample JavaScript code](https://docs.microsoft.com/en-us/samples/browse/?languages=javascript) you can use in your apps.